 Teaching English: A 2019 Springtime Renewal...

 So Bei, frankly speaking my Chinese capital city dream was challenged as soon as I landed, with time and a campus change, life has stabilised for certain.
 Moving up to Houshayu in November was something that needed to happen, I wanted to be closer to my new campus and the drama with my first Beijing apartment was no joke, queue another complete farce!
 In the here and now I am on apartment three and things couldn't be better, being in a less international environment has its moments but in the next breathe I am able to communicate better, maybe that's not a good thing sometimes but that's life as a foreigner in an area that serves more social disparity than a 'all you can eat' buffet serves food!
-Captured to the left is one view of my commute, biking it for the win I have made it more of a thing because early 2019 has brought a straight up harsh winter!
+Captured above is one view of my commute, biking it for the win I have made it more of a thing because early 2019 has brought a straight up harsh winter!
 Getting it together I had done my work before the new semester.
 Enough apartment drama, the work I do for and with the children makes all of those other stresses melt away.
 Oh!

 Chinese New Year had been taught in January to ensure the children were schooled properly before their annual holidays.
 We learned about the family preparations and even incorporated maths into our work by counting money from a red envelope.
-I found some great Cbeebies videos from YouTube that followed the preparations of two Liverpudlian Chinese children, going about their business it gave the children the chance to see Chinese children of a British kind, children who shared certain elements of the Chinese New Year holiday.
+I found some great CBeebies videos from YouTube that followed the preparations of two Liverpudlian Chinese children, going about their business it gave the children the chance to see Chinese children of a British kind.
+To show my students, children who shared certain elements of the Chinese New Year holiday.
 For me it was great to open their minds, they only see things from a certain angle within their China lives so it was something to see them conferring with each other whether the children on the video could be British and Chinese at the same time?
 With their hometowns and some heading for more exotic shores, the children gradually took their CNY breaks.
 I was about to set off for North Korea, it was all about getting things ready for the kids!
-Yes!
+I would sourcing new materials!

 Since joining Rainbow Class in August 2018, the teaching team has had a few changes over time.
 With the motions of life, it has meant we said goodbye to the previous lead teacher as she was about to have her baby boy.
 The Spring/Summer semester has taken many twists and turns but the those magical moments keep me going through all of those mad times.
 The flower arranging morning gave the children and their parents or guardians the chance to get into the Springtime theme with all of those flowers.
 As March turned into April, I broke down the barriers with some English curriculum regarding Easter and St. George's Day because the children deserve to understand about my country's festivities and history.
-I keep things away from religion because China works in its own way, I respect that wholeheartedly with the knowledge the parents might not be hot on religion.
+I keep things away from religion because China works in its own way.
+I respect that wholeheartedly with the knowledge the parents might not be hot on religion.
 Things are good, I don't want to change that!
 No!
 I will keep on pushing forwards, breaking boundaries and all good stuff.
 The parents are intelligent and expect more!

 8 till 6?
 Work!